 I’ll be happy to hear from you, so do not hesitate to leave me some feedback (email@example.com).

 This blog is dedicated to the memory of my uncle, who was himself an extraordinary teacher.
 Although a dedicated atheist and socialist, he was one of the only men I have ever met who behaved throughout his life like a truly religious man should, such was his respect and kindness for all human beings.
 When he passed away, the line of students who came to pay their respects stretched far beyond the gate of the cemetery and onto the road.
-A good reminder for all of us teachers: students do not listen to what we say, they listen to what we are.
+A good reminder for all of us teachers: students may not always listen to what we say, but they listen to what we are.